Market Position Statement - Messages to the market

 We are also developing new initiatives based on shared housing to support people with learning disabilities with intensive skills learning so that they can move on to greater independence with a focus on move-on.
 Some of the supported living accommodation available in Wandsworth lacks modern design features, does not have the connectivity required to make the most of new assistive technology, and is difficult to adapt to meet the changing needs of tenants.
 There is also a need for more accessible accommodation which can support people with complex needs and behavioural support needs.

-For people with mental health needs there are currently 37 schemes, with a total of 238 units.
+For people with mental health needs, there are currently 37 services, with a total of 238 units.
 These are categorised as either high, medium or low support.
 Demand has increased substantially for supported living for those with a mental health need, due to a focus on stepping down residents in residential and nursing care, and from hospitals, into supported living to support more independence where appropriate.
 Additionally, the move on pathway is held up by the lack of appropriate general needs housing, further restricting residents to progress to lower levels of support.

-Sufficiency of suitable affordable housing options across both general needs/social housing and the private sector is a challenge in Wandsworth and work is ongoing with Housing partners to promote understanding of the accommodation needs of our vulnerable residents.
+We have undertaken a review of our mental health provision with a particular focus on accommodation-based services and alternatives to accommodation-based provision.
+Sufficiency of suitable affordable housing options across both general needs/social housing and the private sector is a challenge in Wandsworth and work is ongoing with housing partners to promote understanding of the accommodation needs of our residents facing a decline in their independence and wellbeing.

 Messages to the market - supported living

-- We want to work with providers committed to the provision of good quality accommodation with modern configuration which is reflective of the Ministry of Housing, Communities and Local Government national statement of expectations (NSE), October 2020 guidance
+- We want to work with providers committed to the provision of good quality accommodation with modern configuration which is reflective of the Ministry of Housing, Communities and Local Government national statement of expectations (NSE), October 2020 guidance.

 - We want providers to explore new approaches such as technology enabled support to help manage risk and health conditions.
-This will support people to enjoy increased independence and privacy, whilst also offering safety and security in respect of monitoring health conditions, or remote support being available
+This will support people to enjoy increased independence and privacy, whilst also offering safety and security in respect of monitoring health conditions, or remote support being available.

 - We are always keen to hear from and work with prospective developers and provider partners who are interested in developing creative new services particularly for people with more complex needs and young people transitioning into adult social care services from children’s social care services.